BorelEnzo/FuckFastcgi/README.md

 * upload the`docker/code/index.php` in a writeable directory
 * upload the *.so in the folder `$ext_dir_path`

-### Make it work without external library
+## Version 2 - Make it work without external library

 Why make things even more complicated, when we can keep them simple ?
-The only_php version works by modifying the MTA path ...
+The `only_php` version works by modifying the MTA path ...
 No need to upload an evil *.so now